RobertoCordova/onnx/README.md

 <p>This project builds a model in the client environment, in this case, a
 <a href="https://github.com/RobertoCordova/onnx">web application</a>.</p>

-For this project, I trained a basic neuronal network to detect air image.
+I trained a basic neuronal network to detect air image using <a href="https://pytorch.org/">Pytorch</a> .
 The image is capture in a web application and I will try to predict the label in the client side.
-The trainig process is exactly the same like a conventional model.

 I imported a model with air images.
 <p align="center">